OSU-NLP-Group/sae-trait-annotation/README.md

 ## Acknowledgments

+**Code**

 - [SAEV](https://github.com/OSU-NLP-Group/saev) for sparse autoencoder training infrastructure.
 - [BioCLIP](https://github.com/Imageomics/bioclip) for downstream training/evaluation tooling.

+**Funding**

+This research was supported in part by NSF CAREER \#2443149, NSF OAC 2118240, and an Alfred P. Sloan Foundation Fellowship.
+Computational resources were provided by the Ohio Supercomputer Center.

+S. Record and A. East were additionally supported by NSF Award No. 242918 (EPSCOR Research Fellows: Advancing NEON-Enabled Science and Workforce Development at the University of Maine with AI) and Hatch project Award \#MEO-022425 from the USDA National Institute of Food and Agriculture.

+**People**

 We thank colleagues in the OSU NLP group for valuable feedback.
-This research was supported in part by NSF CAREER \#2443149, NSF OAC 2118240, and an Alfred P. Sloan Foundation Fellowship.
-We also acknowledge computational resources provided by the Ohio Supercomputer Center.
 This work was in part conceived at [Funcapalooza](https://github.com/Imageomics/FuncaPalooza-2025/wiki/).
-S. Record and A. East were additionally supported by the US National Science Foundation's Award No. 242918 (EPSCOR Research Fellows: NSF: Advancing National Ecological Observatory Network-Enabled Science and Workforce Development at the University of Maine with Artificial Intelligence) and by Hatch project Award \#MEO-022425 from the US Department of Agriculture’s National Institute of Food and Agriculture.